mandodariraju/cybersecurity-portfolio/README.md

 ### Threat Intelligence

 * Pyramid of Pain Malware Analysis
-* Malware investigation using VirusTotal and Indicators of Compromise (IoCs).
+* Malware analysis using VirusTotal and Indicators of Compromise (IoCs).
+* Threat intelligence investigation focused on identifying malicious artifacts and attacker techniques.
-* Threat intelligence analysis using the Pyramid of Pain framework.
+* Analysis using the Pyramid of Pain framework to prioritize effective detection and defensive measures.

 ## Skills Demonstrated

 * Security Auditing